Whiteknight/CastIron/docs/mapping.md

 Mapping results from an `System.Data.IDataReader` to an enumerable of values or objects is one of the core features of CastIron.
 However, this conversion is rarely a straight-forward task.
 CastIron provides a set of built-in mappers and mapper-builders to handle some of the complexities in a heuristic-based way.
 As with all other features of CastIron, the mappers are pluggable, so you can substitute your own implementation if you prefer.

 All result mapping starts with an `IDataResults` or `IDataResultsStream`, which encapsulates the `System.Data.IDataReader` and some additional details.
-An `IDataResults` instance is automatically passed to the `Read()` method of your `ISqlQuery` and certain `ISqlCommand<T>` variants. `IDataResultsStream` instances come from the `ISqlRunner.QueryStream()` method.
+An `IDataResults` instance is automatically passed to the `Read()` method of your `IResultMaterializer<T>` (inherited by things like `ISqlQuery<T>` and certain `ISqlCommand<T>` variants). `IDataResultsStream` instances come from the `ISqlRunner.QueryStream()` method.
 In either case, the basics of mapping are the same.

 If you would like to build up complex objects by mapping together multiple result sets, see the page on [Mapping Complex Objects](maponto.md) which shows several detailed examples.

+## Output Parameters

+`IDataResults` and `IDataResultsStream` provide access to output parameters from the query.
+However, due to the nature of the underlying `System.Data.IDataReader`, parameter values cannot be accessed until the reader (if any) is closed.
+If the command does not have a reader, output parameters can be accessed at any time.

+This means that if your query has a reader, you should read all result sets first before attempting to access output parameters.
+When you access your output parameters, the reader will be closed and additional mapping will not work and may throw an exception.

 ## Old-Fashioned Manual Mapping